akann0/soccer-betting/README.md

 Hello to all who come across this page!!!!

-I decided to spend my summer analyzing data amongst soccer leagues, in order to be able to better spot descrepancies between betting lines and reality.
+My name is Aaron Kann, and I decided to spend my summer analyzing data amongst soccer leagues, in order to be able to better spot descrepancies between betting lines and reality.
 I also had some questions about soccer data that I wanted to answer in an informed way!

 Within this repository lie three unique questions about soccer data that I wanted answers.